 1. Purpose of policy

-The purpose of this suite of documents is to identify and respond to critical incidents, mitigate the loss of University assets and operations, protect the University’s reputation, reduce the impact on our people, the community and the environment and return to business-as-usual as soon as practical.
+1.1 The purpose of this policy is to plan for, respond to and manage critical incidents that may disrupt the critical functions of the University.
+The Business Continuity – Governing Policy and the Business Continuity Management Plan are part of the University's broader Resilience Framework.
+The purpose of this suite of documents is to identify and respond to critical incidents, mitigate the loss of University assets and operations, protect the University’s reputation, reduce the impact on the University community, the community and the environment and return to business-as-usual as soon as practical.

 2. Policy scope and application

-This policy applies to all staff, students and members of University decision-making or advisory bodies, including the University Council and its Committees.
+2.1 This policy applies to all staff, students and members of University decision-making or advisory bodies, including Council and its Committees.
 It is applicable to all University campuses or sites owned or operated by the University.

 Business Continuity - The capability of the University to continue the delivery of its critical functions at acceptable, predefined levels following a business disruption.

 Business Continuity Management (BCM) - The holistic process that identifies potential threats to the University and the impacts to the critical functions those threats, if realised, might cause, and which provides a framework for building organisational resilience with the capability of an effective response that safeguards the interests of its key stakeholders, reputation, brand and value-creating activities.

 Business Continuity Plan (BCP) - The University’s plan that outlines how critical business operations can be maintained or recovered in a timely fashion.

 Business Continuity Management Framework – The framework the University has to manage business continuity.
 It includes the Business Continuity Management – Governing Policy and Business Continuity Management Plan.

 Business Continuity Team (BCT) – The team that is mobilised to implement and oversee the continuity response.